amaredeus/degen-api/docs/architecture/degen-api-style.md

 ### Modules

 NestJS includes a [module system](https://docs.nestjs.com/modules) that helps manage the dependency injection hierarchy in a modular fashion (if you are familiar with [Angular](https://angular.io/) modules and DI this is nearly identical).
-This API should only ever contain three types of modules the `CoreModule`, `SharedModules` and `FeatureModules`.
+This API should only ever contain three types of modules the `CoreModule`, `SharedModules` and `FeatureModules`:

-The `CoreModule` is a root level [global module](https://docs.nestjs.com/modules#global-modules) that imports all app wide modules, services, and more.
+- The `CoreModule` is a root level [global module](https://docs.nestjs.com/modules#global-modules) that imports all app wide modules, services, and more.
 It also houses globally used singletons like utility functions, models, DTOs, and more.

-A `FeatureModule` is the most common module.
+- A `FeatureModule` is the most common module.
 Each feature module should contain everything required for a given feature.
 If we are strict about this a feature can easily be spun off into its own microservice down the road if that is ever needed.

-A `SharedModule` would be any module that could be imported in more than one module.
+- A `SharedModule` would be any module that could be imported in more than one module.
 This module should take care to not import any singletons and isolate scope to only where it is imported.

 ### File Naming Patterns